GSouzap/smart-ranking/README.md

+# Stmart Ranking
-# Stmart Ranking: A Proof of Concept about microservice with nestjs
+### A Proof of Concept about microservice with nestjs and typescript

 ## Installation